How Does a Lawyer Evaluate a Personal Injury Case?

 Pain and suffering

 Apart from out of pocket expenses, such as lost time from work, or medical expenses, we have pain and suffering.
-These monetary awards are meant to provide compensation for physical, emotional and mental suffering from the accident.
+These monetary awards are meant to compensate for physical, emotional, and mental suffering from the accident.
 The amount awarded is going to vary widely based on the severity of any injuries sustained.
-In a simple rear-end accident we may find that the injuries are relatively minor and will resolve themselves within a few months.
-In other situations, a spinal injury may result in paralysis and the compensation may be much larger.
+In a simple rear-end accident, we may find that the injuries are relatively minor and will resolve themselves within a few months.
+In other situations, a spinal injury may result in paralysis, and the compensation may be much larger.